YijinHuang/CS324-Deep-Learning/README.md

 #### Framework

-Most of networks implemented in pytorch.
+Most of networks are implemented in pytorch.

 #### Assignment Report